gstupp/cdx/README.md

-The CD Extender utility and associated shell scripts help in the navigation of very large directory trees.
+The `cdext` utility and associated shell script `cdx` help in the navigation of very large directory trees.
+Ideally, it allows for navigation with the miminal amount of input from the user.

 # Examples
 Consider as an example the following directory tree